 Traffic still comes in, campaigns still run and products still get used, but performance stays below potential.

-Instead of fixing the underlying issue, they are throwing more resources into it, and very often ignoring that localization exists for a good reason.
+Instead of fixing the underlying issue, they keep throwing more resources into the process, and very often ignore that localization exists for a good reason.
 Over time, this leads to:

 This is exactly where poor localization becomes expensive, and a liability.
-The complete lack of a localization strategy, on the other hand, can have devastating effects.
+The complete lack of a localization strategy, or one as a pillar of your content marketing strategy on the other hand, can have devastating effects.

 Localization as a Performance Layer